-The AWC Divisions oversees and manages the development and implementation of AWCs across CONUS and OCONUS.
-AWCs provide standardized primary prevention programs designed to promote and sustain healthy lifestyles and improve the overall well-being of Soldiers, Family Members, Retirees, and DA Civilians.
+The AWC Division oversees and manages the development and implementation of AWCs across CONUS and OCONUS.
+AWCs provide programs and services that improve and sustain health, performance, and readiness of the Total Army delivered by highly trained professionals.

+The AWCs are an actionable platform delivering evidence based programs that improve individual and unit performance and readiness, utilizing advanced testing technology to provide immediate feedback to improve Soldier performance.
 Along with improving fitness, AWC programs can directly impact readiness by reducing lost or limited duty time and the number of Soldiers on physical profile.
-The primary goal of the AWC program is to enhance the self-efficacy of individuals to maintain lifelong healthy behaviors.
+The primary goal of the AWC program is to reduce the risk of musculoskeletal injury, improve overall performance, and enhance the self-efficacy of individuals to maintain lifelong healthy behaviors.
 AWCs are integrated with the Patient Centered Medical Home as part of the Comprehensive Care Plan.
-There is currently an initiative underway to develop 38 AWCs worldwide.

 Learn more about AWC services.

 Look below for the closest AWC available to you!
 To learn more about services offered and make appointments, contact them by phone.
 Check out the Facebook pages for those that have them!

 The AWC approach to service is holistic.
 AWC staff members take into account all of an individual's physical, psychological and social circumstances when providing services.
 A holistic approach is important because a person's health cannot be fully addressed unless we consider the whole person.
 Services include: